run2bizdocs/documentation/en-us/docs/builder/developing-applications/neuro-application.md

-title: Neuro Application
+title: Builder Application
-Description: Neuro Application
+Description: Builder Application
-# Neuro Application
+# Builder Application

-Neuro Application is a composition of elements that interact with each other in order to compose a set of functionalities integrated with Citsmart and legacy systems.
+Builder Application is a composition of elements that interact with each other in order to compose a set of functionalities integrated with 4biz and legacy systems.

-The main elements of the Citsmart Neuro are Business object, Business Rules, Forms, Flows and Business Processes
+The main elements of the 4biz Builder are Business object, Business Rules, Forms, Flows and Business Processes

 Before getting started
 ----------------------